How to Write the Soka University of America Essays 2021-2022

 Soka University of America is a private, non-profit liberal arts college in Aliso Veijo, California.
-It has an acceptance rate of 39% and is nationally ranked as #27 in U.S. News’ National Liberal Arts Colleges List.
+It has an acceptance rate of 39% and is consistently ranked in the top 30 national liberal arts colleges.

 With an 8:1 student/faculty ratio and an average class size of twelve, Soka is small and student-focused.
 It has unique offerings, such as the Learning Cluster program, which is an investigative research project conducted by undergraduates and faculty.
 Unlike many research programs at other universities, these projects are student-led.
 Soka is also the first liberal arts university to require a semester studying abroad, and the cost of the experience is included in the tuition.

 Soka provides its students with the tools they need to become global citizens.
 If these opportunities interest you, read on to learn how to write the application essays for this school!
 Want to know your chances at Soka?
 Calculate your chances for free right now.